aspose-total-cloud/Aspose.Total-Products/total/en/python/conversion/potx-to-pptx/_index.md

 ---title: Convert PowerPoint to PPTX, POTX to PPTX FREE Converter or Python SDKdescription: Free Conversion of POTX to PPTX by using Python Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---